Eric is an aquarium enthusiast with over two decades of experience caring for a wide array of tropical fish.

 Stocking Your Freshwater Aquarium

 Understanding what to expect from different types of tropical fish can go a long way toward making smart choices when stocking your tank.
 Even so, you’ve probably noticed some fish with behaviors that swing wildly away from many of their relatives.

 This is why I still advise you to do more in-depth research on individual species you'd like in your tank.
 There is no substitute for doing the homework necessary to understand the fish you intend to stock, and there is no shortcut.

 Like any hobby, there is a lot to learn in aquarium care.
 The difference is that the price of mistakes can mean the death of live animals, and frustration for new fish keepers.

-That's always a horrible experience, but it happens to all of us.
+That's always a horrible experience when fish die, but it happens to all of us.
 All you can do is gather as much knowledge as possible, and make the best decisions you can.
 Knowing the different types of fish is a good start.